-Marcus Lange is a science support officer, project coordinator and research assistent at Helmholtz-Zentrum Geesthacht, the Centre for Materials and Coastal Research (Division Biogeochemistry in Coastal Sea, Institute of Coastal Research).
+Marcus Lange is a science support officer, project coordinator and research assistant at Helmholtz-Zentrum Hereon, Institute of Coastal Environmental Chemistry.

 He has 12 years of experience in coastal research and marine and coastal governance.
 In 2018 he completed his PhD in Geography as a Science Foundation Ireland scholar.
 His work is in the field of Coastal and Ocean Governance and the current discussion on Transformation.
 His research addresses issues around the enabling conditions for the exploration of marine renewable and non-renewable energy resources in terms of technology, policy making and planning and public engagement.
 His research aims to provide decision makers from all sources of Governance with a better understanding of how to make better decisions and to incorporate case study learning from best and worse practices examples into decision making.
 In this regard research sits at the interface between science, policy, markets and civil society.